jonneymendoza/RedBadgerCodingChallenge/README.md

 Another validation would be to check that the coodinate value never exceeds over 50.

 I would also ammend the usecase to take a list of robots and there instructions instead of how it is set out now individually.

+To run the above app, simply load this project into inteliJ and run the program from there.
+The outputs are displayed in println command.

+You can change the inputs on the below object:

+    '''
+   generateRobotOutputsUseCase(
+        marsGrid = marsGrid,
+        startPosition = Position(1, 1),
+        orientation = Orientation.E,
+        instructions = "RFRFRFRF"
+    )

+    '''